-Carry out research and/or consultation at least one senior management meeting per year - Demonstrate that safe and active travel is part of the School Development Plan -- ---
+Conduct consultation with parents and show results of this Carry out research and/or consultation Demonstrate that safe and active travel is part of the School Development Plan -- --

 5.4.6.
-Our recommended measures for the school include a number of initiatives that would also count towards attaining their Gold STARS scheme accreditation, including: 'anti-idling awareness raising measures', 'school play streets' and 'park and stride'.
+Our recommended measures for the school include a number or initiatives that would also count towards the School attaining their Gold STARS scheme accreditations, including: 'anti-idling awareness raising measures', 'school play streets' and 'park and stride'.
 STARS activity cards are available for these measures, as well as wide range of other topics https://stars.tfl.gov.uk/Explore/Idea.